iPhone 8 Plus Price in Pakistan and Specifications

-Apple iPhone 15 Ultra Price in Pakistan and features.
-Apple appears to...
+iPhone 7 Plus Price in Pakistan and specifications. iPhone 7 Plus is...

-In Pakistan, the Apple iPhone 8 Plus is a top-tier smartphone.
-The phone has a 12 megapixel back camera and a 7 megapixel front camera.
+The Apple iPhone 8 Plus is a top-tier smartphone in Pakistan.
+Both the rear and front cameras on the phone are 12 megapixels in resolution.

-It comes pre-installed with iOS 11 and supports iOS 11.2.5 updates.
-A hexa-core processor is also included.
-This phone offers 3GB of RAM and 64GB or 256GB of internal memory.
+It has iOS 11 pre-installed and is compatible with iOS 11.2.5 upgrades.
+There is also a hexa-core processor present.
+This phone has 64GB or 256GB of internal memory and 3GB of RAM.

 The phone is powered by a 2691 mAh battery.